autolab-project/autolab/docs/index.rst

 		>>> stage = autolab.get_device('my_stage')		# Create the Device 'my_stage'
 		>>> stage.home()					# Execute the Action 'home'

-	The user can also interact even more easily with this high-level interface through a user-friendly :ref:`gui` which contains three panels: A Control Panel (graphical equivalent of the high-level interface), a Monitor (to monitor the value of a Variable in time) and a Scanner (to scan a Parameter and execute a custom Recipe).
+	The user can also interact even more easily with this high-level interface through a user-friendly :ref:`gui` which contains three panels: a Control Panel (graphical equivalent of the high-level interface), a Monitor (to monitor the value of a Variable in time) and a Scanner (to scan a Parameter and execute a custom Recipe).

 	.. figure:: gui/scanning.png
 		:figclass: align-center

-All the Autolab's features are also available through an :ref:`shell_scripts` interface (Windows and Linux) that can be used to perform for instance a quick single-shot operation without opening explicitely a Python shell.
+All of Autolab's features are also available through an :ref:`shell_scripts` interface (Windows and Linux) that can be used to perform for instance a quick single-shot operation without explicitly opening a Python shell.

 	.. code-block:: none